Planned Giving Assures the Security and Survival of Fuzzy Friends Rescue

 To view this document, you need Adobe Acrobat.
 Click here to download Adobe Acrobat Reader for free

 Please call us at (254) 754-9444, or e-mail us firstname.lastname@example.org, for further guidance.

 Looking forward to what lies ahead

 We believe that all gifts are important.
-Fuzzy Friends Rescue could not operate without caring people who share our Vision and Mission.
-We also know that it is the consistent annual giving of all those who treasure the Mission that remains paramount to our existence and will continue to provide the foundation of all giving.
+Fuzzy Friends Rescue could not operate without caring people who share our vision and our mission.
+We know that it is the consistent annual gifts from those who treasure the mission that remains paramount to our existence and will continue to provide the foundation of all giving.

 NO ANIMAL IS TOO SMALL TO HELP!

 NO GIFT IS TOO SMALL TO MAKE A DIFFERENCE!

 Fuzzy Friends Rescue is a Non-Profit 503(c)(3) Organization NO-KILL animal shelter.
 Gifts are tax deductible to the fullest extent allowable according to the IRS Tax laws.
 Please consult your tax expert for specific questions.
 The responsibility of obtaining the substantiation of a gift lies with the donor.

 Under the Omnibus Budget Reconciliation Act of 1993, a donor must obtain written substantiation of each single contribution of $250 or more in order to claim the gift as a charitable tax deduction.
 The substantiation must be obtained no later than the donor actually files his or her tax return in the year the donation was made.
 We will provide you with such statement before January 31 of the following year.